 A Sole Source or Proprietary Purchase is a product or service that has a distinctive characteristic that is not shared by competing products or services.
 When the specification limits consideration to one manufacturer, one product or one service provider, you must submit a completed Sole Source Justification Form with the Departmental purchase requisition.

-Registration fees for seminars, events, or classes can be processed through a Request for Check form or with the Purchasing Card.
-The dates of the function, location of event, and name of the person attending must be included in the line item description on the Check Request or submitted with the PCard documentation.
+Registration fees for seminars, events, or classes can be processed with the Purchasing Card.
+The dates of the function, location of event, and name of the person attending must be included with the monthly PCard documentation.
+If the PCard and purchase order are not accepted, the registration can be processed with a Check Request.
+Contact TWUPayables@twu.edu for additional information and to obtain a Check Request Form.

-Please refer to the Travel Guidelines when travel-related expenditures are associated with the registration and the employee will be paying for the registration and submitting receipts for a travel reimbursement.
+Please refer to the Travel website when travel-related expenditures are associated with the registration and the employee will be paying for the registration on a TWU travel card.